clojuredocs/guides/articles/ecosystem/java_jdbc/home.md

 ## Overview

-java.jdbc is intended to be a low-level Clojure wrapper around various Java JDBC drivers and supports a wide range of databases.
-The [java.jdbc source is on GitHub][github] and there is a dedicated [java.jdbc mailing list][mailing-list].
-The detailed [java.jdbc reference][reference] is automatically generated from the java.jdbc source.
+`java.jdbc` is intended to be a low-level Clojure wrapper around various Java JDBC drivers and supports a wide range of databases.
+The [`java.jdbc` source is on GitHub][github] and there is a dedicated [java.jdbc mailing list][mailing-list].
+The detailed [`java.jdbc` reference][reference] is automatically generated from the `java.jdbc` source.

-Generally, when using java.jdbc, you will set up a data source as a "database spec" and pass that to the various CRUD (create, read, update, delete) functions that java.jdbc provides.
+Generally, when using `java.jdbc`, you will set up a data source as a "database spec" and pass that to the various CRUD (create, read, update, delete) functions that `java.jdbc` provides.
 These operations are detailed within the [Using SQL][using-sql] page, but a quick overview is provided by the walkthrough below.